 Because the DVD drive is no 7200 RPM disc drive, playback of media added to the timeline is impossible, but you can still scrub to check the contents.
 You can create subclips, and then use the archiver to extract just the media you need.

 To assign one or more empty NTFS folders to a DVD drive: Go to START, right-click on My Computer, click Manage from the pop-up menu.
 In the Computer Management Console, click on Disk Management (just below Disk Defragmenter).
 On the right side of the console, right-click on your DVD drive and click Change Drive Letters and Paths.
 Click the Add... button.
 For the Mount option, use the browse button to select a NTFS hard drive and create an empty folder.
 When you are all done with that, you should be able to navigate to the "empty" folder and see the files on the DVD drive.

 Another clever tip, Robert! thanks!

-3.2 ghz i5 quad core running Windows 7 64-bit with 8 gigs RAM; three internal 500 gig SATA drives.
+3.2 ghz i5 quad core running Windows 7 64-bit with 8 gigs RAM and an nVidia GTX 570 graphics card; three internal 500 gig SATA drives.
 Also iMac 2.6 ghz dual-core, 4 gigs of RAM, running OSX Mavericks and Boot Camp Windows 8.1 64-bit.